 The table is intended to provide a general indication only.
 There are things that could be disputed, and sometimes that goes back to the CLDR data. .

 Number of characters This figure is based on the simplest list of exemplarCharacters in CLDR.
 It is therefore the set of core characters needed to represent the language, and typically doesn't include common punctuation, currency symbols, etc. Nor does it include the additional characters that you may find in publications.
 For example, the English set of characters doesn't include é, which you might use for 'résumé'.
+It also doesn't include combinations regarded as letters that are made up of groups of characters.

 Where a language uses a case sensitive script, uppercase versions of letters are included in this figure.